 Spot the Difference

 I’ve always been complimented on my complexion and even though I didn’t manage to sail through my teenage years (and the rest!) without any acne like some lucky cows, they were generally few and far between.
 For months though, as I went through a period of physical and mental illness, my skin has suffered beyond belief.

 The Lymecycline was doing an alright job at clearing my skin up but it did make me photosensitive, and while I generally avoid sunbathing to protect my skin, just 5 minutes on a sunbed left me sunburnt for days and I realised I wouldn’t be able to continue taking them into the summer.

 Having tried my best to address the root cause of my skin outbreak, I turned to my skincare regime itself.
 Between you and me, I’ve never had a problem with just washing my face with soap and water, but things had clearly changed; and as I read up on ‘cystic acne’ (basically big angry spots) I suspected hormones were at play – something which I can’t really sort overnight.
-So instead I found a skincare routine which seemed to help the congestion: Nip + Fab Glycolic Fix Daily Cleansing Pads, Simple toner, and Loreal Hydra Genius Liquid Care moisturiser which is ideal over the summer months when I’d otherwise sweat off any moisturiser within minutes.
+So instead I found a skincare routine which seemed to help the congestion: Nip + Fab Glycolic Fix Daily Cleansing Pads, Simple toner, and Loreal Hydra Genius Liquid Care moisturiser which is so far anyway, feels ideal for the summer months when I’d otherwise sweat off any moisturiser within minutes.

 But then just as thinks seemed as though they were getting better… the spots worsened.
 The quest to get to the bottom of it and stop looking like I’ve been rolling round in a ditch full of nettles continues…